asdeenner7ec/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote emphasizes that over-concern with optimizing code before it's necessary can lead to more complexity, harder-to-maintain code, and often introduces bugs.
 It reminds us to write clear, correct, and maintainable code first, and optimize only when profiling and analysis identify genuine bottlenecks.
 This principle encourages a balance between writing efficient code and preserving its readability and simplicity.

+# 2024-01-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that your time and energy are being used wisely.

+Secondly, planning ahead is essential.
+Before beginning a new project or task, take the time to think through the steps involved and create a plan.
+Knowing what you need to do and when to accomplish it can help prevent last-minute panic and ensure a smoother process.
+Planning also helps you stay focused and make better decisions along the way.
+ - 来自NLP